-A perfectly grey area; the label you can attach to General Data Protection Regulations (GDPR).
-And yes - it’s only 3 months until it comes into effect.
+A perfectly grey area – that's the label you can attach to General Data Protection Regulations (GDPR).
+And yes – it’s only three months until it comes into effect.
 While GDPR imposes lots of requirements on companies, one of them is particularly painful and also confusing at the same time.
 The requirement is the statement of “legitimate interest” when sending offers to customers and tracking them.
 What does it mean for a marketer?
 What campaigns and which marketing channels can you still run?
 We don’t know.
 Actually, nobody knows for sure right now.
 But there’s one marketing tool which has a great chance of being compliant.
 Or, at least, it will help you maximize your chances of gaining explicit consent from your customers.

 Let’s shed more light on the consent thing first.
 The new privacy regulations will require “explicit consent,” which marketers in every company which has customers from the European Union need to address.
 This will limit to whom we can market and track.
 How?
 The scope of GDPR is very broad and covers various privacy topics ranging from private data storage through data breach procedures to customer tracking policies.
 Although each of them is equally important, we’ll take a closer look at the last one.

 Customer tracking and the subsequent behavior analysis is the foundation of marketing personalization.
 This personalization (of content, offers, coupons), as giants like Zalando successfully demonstrate, is the future of e-commerce.
 Nowadays, there are several ways to track your shoppers and the tendency of today’s digital marketing teams is to use as many as possible.
 This is called data maximization.
 In plain English, it means businesses want to collect as much data about consumers as possible, often without their knowledge of how and when the data will be used (and sometimes sold) in future.

 In a nutshell, this is what GDPR wants to change.
 The authors of this regulation explicitly use the term “data minimization”.
 They want companies to: